top of page

 Wednesday evenings at 6:30 p.m. in the Great Hall of New Brick

 One of the most cherished traditions at Christ Church during the season of Lent is the Wednesday Evening Lenten Supper Series, one of the most enriching Lenten experiences of the season.
 We are always thankful to the members of the Spiritual Life Commission, who work so hard to put this event together.
-This series offers five weeks of insightful and life-transforming seminars on our theme for this year, Be an Instrument of God's Peace - taken from St. Francis of Assisi's beautiful prayer.
+This series offers five weeks of insightful and life-transforming seminars on our theme for this year, Reaching Out in Faith.

 The clergy presenters for this year are:

-We begin the evening at 6:30 p.m. with a communal supper in the Great Hall - each week, a different ministry will provide the potluck meal - followed by our guest presenter.
+We begin each evening at 6:30 p.m. with a communal supper in the Great Hall - each week, a different ministry will provide the potluck meal - followed by our guest presenter.
 The evening then concludes with a brief, informal Eucharist.
+Quite frankly, there's no other series like this at Christ church throughout the year, and we highly encourage you to gather with us for fellowship and discussion each Wednesday.

 Lenten Healing Eucharist